LittleBitwise/SLua-wiki/Chapter 2 - Basics.md

 -- prints "text" because value is truthy
 ```

+## Loops
+Loops are similar to the if-statement, except they can repeatedly execute the same code based on the condition.
+This is called _iteration_.

+All loops support the `break` keyword, which causes the loop to end immediately, without executing more code or checking the condition.

+All loops support the `continue` keyword, which causes the loop to move onto the next _iteration_ and handling the condition as usual.

 ### while loop
-Constructured like `while ... do ... end`, the loop first checks a condition, then executes all of the code in the `do` block before checking the condition again.
+Constructured like `while ... do ... end`, the loop first checks a condition, then executes all of the code in the `do` _block_ before checking the condition again.

 ```lua
 while ll.GetTime() < 5 do -- total script runtime is less than 5 seconds